ruben69695/qr-wify-connect/README.md

 - Android

 # Special thanks
-We've used [ZXing.Net.Mobile](https://github.com/Redth/ZXing.Net.Mobile) to scan the QR Codes in our application, special thanks to all the community behing this project.
+We've used [ZXing.Net.Mobile](https://github.com/Redth/ZXing.Net.Mobile) to scan the QR Codes in our application, special thanks to all the community behind this project.

 # Contribute
 If you want to contribute, please, don't wait and send us a message to add you to collaborate in this open source project.
 We are waiting for your help.
 Happy coding!